geonetwork/doc/source/tutorials/inspire/download-atom.rst

 Validate the implementation
 ===========================

-If you are running the above setup online, you can use the `pilot JRC INSPIRE validator <http://inspire-geoportal.ec.europa.eu/validator2/>`_.
+If you are running the above setup online, you can use the `INSPIRE validator <http://inspire.ec.europa.eu/validator/>`_.
 If the above setup is running locally, you can use `Esdin Test Framework <https://github.com/Geonovum/etf-test-projects-inspire>`_ to validate the INSPIRE setup.

 .. image:: img/image_6.png